zainabmelh/guide-articles/articles/Miscellaneous/initializing-the-react-project-with-webpack/index.md

 ---
-title: "Initializing the React Project with Webpack"
+title: Initializing the React Project with Webpack
-parent: "to-be-sorted"
 ---
 The first thing to do is open our terminal/command line.
 We need to install Webpack and Webpack Dev Server globally.

 *   [Help: More about installing Node Modules globally](https://docs.npmjs.com/getting-started/installing-npm-packages-globally)